OpenRockets/web-dev-error-solutions/errors/css/css-challenge-creating-a-3d-like-card-effect-with-css/README.md

+# 🐞 CSS Challenge:  Creating a 3D-like Card Effect with CSS

 This challenge focuses on building a visually appealing card element with a subtle 3D effect using only CSS.
 We'll achieve this using box shadows and subtle transformations to create the illusion of depth.
 This example utilizes standard CSS3, but could easily be adapted to use Tailwind CSS classes for a more concise approach.